sushh-05/sushh-05/README-old.md

 <!--
 NOTE FOR SUSHMITHA:
-1. Replace "YOUR-LINKEDIN-HANDLE" with your actual LinkedIn username.
+1. Replace "YOUR-LINKEDIN-HANDLE" above with your actual LinkedIn username.
-2. Replace "YOUR_TOKEN" in the stats widget URLs with your personal access token (see earlier setup steps).
+2. This file must live in a public repo named exactly "sushh-05" (same as your GitHub username) for it to render on your profile page.
-3. This file must live in a public repo named exactly "sushh-05" (same as your GitHub username) for it to render on your profile page.
+3. Pin your best 4-6 repos (Aarna Ecosystem, lead-email-automation, federated learning project, etc.) via Profile > Customize your pins, so they show up right below this README.
-4. Pin your best repos (Aarna Ecosystem, fun-chat-cards, lead-welcome-automation, federated learning project) via Profile > Customize your pins.
+4. Keep commit activity visible — the stats widgets above pull live from your public contribution graph.
 -->